Ae3232/headless-cms/content/for-talents/_index.md

   rates your job.</p>"
 howCoteamsItemImg3: "/images/talents-how-coteams-img3.svg"
 howCoteamsItemTitle3: For leaders
-howCoteamsItemDescription3: "<p>You can start by: </p><ul><li><p>finding an inspiring
+howCoteamsItemDescription3: "<p>You can start by:</p><ul><li><p><strong>finding an
-  opportunity in the CoTeams project pool.
+  inspiring opportunity</strong> in the CoTeams project pool.
 You can connect with the clients to discuss the project details.
-Once the one is found, you select the right talents among CoTeamers (or bring your friends and colleagues :)  and invite them to team up.</p></li><li><p>forming a new great team from available CoTeamers or by inviting your friends and jointly search for inspiring challenges.
+Once the one is found, you select the right talents among CoTeamers (or bring your friends and colleagues :) and invite them to team up.</p></li><li><p><strong>forming a new great team</strong> from available CoTeamers or by inviting your friends and jointly search for inspiring challenges.
   You can connect with clients to discuss the interesting opportunities in more details.</p></li></ul><p>Once you’ve send out your team’s proposal to the client.</p><p>If your proposal wins, you sign the contract and get to work.</p><p>You coordinate the team’s work and communicate with the client.
 The team gets paid monthly (for TM projects) or upon successful project completion (for fixed-price projects).
 The client and team members give you the final feedback and rate your job.</p>"
 findTeamImg: "/images/find-team.svg"
 findTeamTitle: Join Coteams Community
 findTeamDescription: Sed ut perspiciatis unde omnis iste natus error sit voluptatem